Spookalicious/Offensive_AI_CON_2025_Framework/README.md

 # Offensive_AI_CON_2025_Framework

-This repository contains a complete, lab-safe reference implementation for the talk "The Machine That Hacks Back — agentic API reconnaissance & verification."
+This repository contains a lab-safe reference implementation for the talk "The Machine That Hacks Back — agentic API reconnaissance & verification."

 It implements an agentic pipeline that turns a blank URL into a reproducible, verifiable test case in an isolated lab:

-- Orchestration/Planner with cost-aware simulated annealing and self-play robustness hooks
+- Orchestration/Planner with cost-aware simulated annealing and explainable per-step rationales
-- Discovery agent with polite crawling, Probabilistic Endpoint Graph (PEG), and multi-modal fingerprinting
+- Discovery agent with polite crawling, Probabilistic Endpoint Graph (PEG), and multi-modal fingerprinting (headers/size/latency/TLS)
-- Contract inference engine using Bayesian posterior updates, active sampling, and semantic response clustering
+- Contract inference engine with posterior-like schema inference and active-sampling prioritization
-- MCP-style tooling adapters with sandboxing and differential-execution mode
+- MCP-style tooling adapters (typed contracts) with differential-execution mode
 - Verifier ensemble with counterfactual validation and multi-axis confidence taxonomy
-- Safety layer with a Policy DSL, capability tokens, rate limiting, immutable audit logs
+- Safety layer with a Policy DSL, capability tokens, rate limiting, kill switch, immutable audit logs
 - Evidence store with cryptographic provenance chains and redaction
-- Drift detector and adversarial emulator for pipeline safety testing
+- Drift detector, semantic clustering, and adversarial emulator (WAF/5xx/latency)
-- CLI for end-to-end runs and a lab Flask app for safe demos
+- CLI for end-to-end runs and a lab Flask app for demos

 Quick start (lab only)